Why A Good Frontend Developer Should Care About Web Accessibility

 - Screen reader software which uses synthesized speech to read out elements on the computer display.

-You should definitely try them out to get a feeling for them.
-I would especially recommend testing screen readers, you can read more about how to use them here.
+It would be best if you try them to get a feeling for them.
+I would especially recommend testing screen readers.
+You can read more about how to use them here.

 This video shows the usage of a screen reader: